elixirschool/elixirschool/en/lessons/libraries/guardian.md

 This pipeline will

 * look for a token first in the session, if found it will verify it before moving on
 * If one is not found in the session it will look in the header and verify it if found.
-(In the Authorization header with value of "Bearer jwt")
+(In the Authorization header with value of "Bearer JWT")
-* Ensure authenticated will make sure that a token was found _somewhere_
+* `EnsureAuthenticated` will make sure that a token was found _somewhere_
-* Load resource will use the information in the token to fetch the resource.
-The `ensure: true` will cause a failure if there was a token but no resource was found
+* `LoadResource` will use the information in the token to fetch the resource.
+The `allow_blank: true` option will not cause a failure if a resource was not loaded.

 At the end of this pipeline, you'll have a `token`, `claims` and `resource` loaded onto your connection.